bioinfo-pf-curie/mpiSORT/docs/README.md

 ### Memory

 When the SAM file to be sorted contains all the chromosomes, the total memory used during the sorting is around 1.5 times the size of the SAM file.
-For example, to sort a 1.3TB SAM file (such as the [NA24631](ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams/) from [GIAB](https://github.com/genome-in-a-bottle/about_GIAB) which is a 300X Whole Genome (2x150-base) paired reads that we aligned with [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA)), 1.7 TB of memory are required and split over 512 MPI workers (i.e. cores) that corresponds to 3.3 Gb of memory per core.
+For example, to sort a 1.3TB SAM file (such as the [NA24631](ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams/) from [GIAB](https://github.com/genome-in-a-bottle/about_GIAB) which is a 300X Whole Genome (2x150-base) paired reads that we aligned with [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA)), 1.7 TB of memory are required and split over 512 MPI workers (i.e. cores) that corresponds to 3.3 GB of memory per core.
 Note that when the SAM file contains several chromosomes, each chromosome is sorted successively: therefore, the upper memory bound depends on the size of the whole SAM file plus some internal structures plus the size of the biggest chromosome.

 NA24631 sample is available here: ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/NHGRI_Illumina300X_Chinesetrio_novoalign_bams